docwhat/website/content/posts/2011-03-30-gerrit-rename-a-project/index.md

 For example, there is no administration interface for deleting or renaming a project.

-However, I needed to rename a project and here is how I did it.<!-- more -->
+However, I needed to rename a project and here is how I did it.

 **WARNING**: This was done against `schema_version` 47.
 I make no promises that it works for other versions.